controlar-gpio-y-pwm-del-esp8266-esp32-desde-interface-web-con-vue-y-websockets

 }

 As we can see, in this example we have two functions.
-One of ‘ProcessRequest’, which is responsible for receiving the websocket calls from the client to the ESP8266/ESP32.
-Here we receive a Json file and, depending on the received command, we call the corresponding function of our API.
+One is ‘ProcessRequest’, which is responsible for receiving websocket calls from the client to the ESP8266/ESP32.
+Here we receive a Json file and, depending on the command received, we call the corresponding function of our API.

-The last “piece” we have left to see in our example is the ‘API.hpp’ file, which contains the definition of the functions that are called by the ‘ProcessRequest’ function of the Websocket file.
+The last “piece” we have left to see in our example is the ‘API.hpp’ file, which contains the definition of the functions called by the ‘ProcessRequest’ function in the Websocket file.

 void setGPIO(String id, bool state)